vasole/pymca/doc/source/customization/settings/index.rst

 The settings directory is created in the user $HOME directory.

-The name of the directory was PyMca in older versionf of the program.
+The name of the directory was PyMca in older versions of the program.
 Recent versionstry to use the more standard way of using a .pymca directory.
 Nevertheless, if they find a PyMca directory at he $HOME level, they will keep using it.

 GUI settings